jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 ![](images/5.%20System%20Objects%20Misc%20Issues.010.png)

 When you very much customize the system interface, you do not always have a standard notation for a consult of the system interface anymore.
-Giving a related object’s __Get Object__ and __Set Object__ a parameter, you have to display the system interface all the time.
+Giving a related object’s __Get Object__ and __Set Object__ a parameter, you might display the system interface all the time.

 ![](images/5.%20System%20Objects%20Misc%20Issues.011.png)